phillycommunitywireless/phillycommunitywireless/content/en/about.md

 #### Antenna Hosts

-We are actively seeking community organizations and building owners in the Fairhill and Kensington neighborhoods who are willing to host network antennas on their rooftops and conduct community outreach about this free network connection.
-Please [sign up](https://docs.google.com/forms/d/e/1FAIpQLSfjx0A9mFxMiXSb1jisgcHFHwTzktsuz4c36Ja1tVOQjjXzow/viewform)!
+We work with community organizations and building owners in the Fairhill and Kensington neighborhoods who are willing to host network antennas on their rooftops and conduct community outreach about this free network connection.
+Please [sign up](https://tally.so/r/mR8VM9) if you would like to connect with us.

 {{< figure class="figure-center" src="/images/iglesias_antenna_drone.JPG" caption="*Drone photography of wireless antennas broadcasting wifi from residential rowhome into Cesar Andreu Iglesias Gardens.*" attr="Eli LaBan" attrlink="#" alt="Drone photography of wireless antennas broadcasting wifi from residential rowhome into Cesar Andreu Iglesias Gardens, with writing visible on the street saying Not For Sale and No Me Voy" >}}